Plastic Ingenuity is proud to share we earned Gold in the Sustainable…

 Across industries, manufacturers are ramping up production operations to meet growing customer demand.
 As product output increases, packaging processes must also be streamlined for optimal efficiency.
-To keep up with these demands while remaining cost efficient, manufacturers are increasingly turning to automated systems integration.
+To keep up with these demands while remaining cost efficient, manufacturers are increasingly turning to automated systems integration for high volume production runs.

 Automation Integration Explained

-In the packaging industry, specifically, custom automation solutions encompass every step of the production process and supply chain.
-Much like the packages themselves, packaging automation equipment is never a “one size fits all” scenario.
+In the packaging industry custom automation solutions are at the heart of the production process and supply chain.
+Much like the packages themselves, packaging automation equipment is rarely a “one size fits all” scenario.

 We’ve outlined some common mistakes to avoid when automating the packaging equipment at your brand’s facility.